 Two projects predominate this period; The Tenebrix and Fairbrix projects.
 The hits and misses of both initiatives laid the building blocks for increased usage of Scrypt in cryptocurrencies.

 ArtForz, an anonymous programmer, developed Tenebrix in 2011; his project pioneered the use of Scrypt as a hashing algorithm.
-Although the project failed, it set a precedent by offering a CPU-friendly mining option to crypto enthusiasts seeing Tenebrix influence Scrypt-based projects and other ASICs resistant ones.
+Although the project failed, it set a precedent by offering a CPU-friendly mining option to crypto enthusiasts seeing Tenebrix influence Scrypt-based projects and other ASICs-resistant ones.

 Later Charlie Lee would develop Fairbrix (FBX), a Terebrix (TBX) clone.
-His project encountered two significant issues., the first being that the coin’s client had a bug that prevented the creation of new coins.
+Unfortunately, his project encountered two significant issues., the first being that the coin’s client had a bug that prevented the creation of new coins.
 Second, the project suffered a 51% attack that led to a loss of 1,600 coins and its eventual death.

 Undaunted by these misfortunes, Charlie Lee merged most of the work completed for FBX and combined it with Bitcoin’s code to create Litecoin.

 Current Projects Running On Scrypt

 The pioneering works on Scrypt led to its successful adoption in later projects.
 Here then, are the most significant of this algorithm’s projects.

 Litecoin premiered in October 2011 forked on BTC.
 At the time, it boasted of being ASIC-resistant.
 However, it employed the following parameters N=1024, r= 1and p=1.
 These contradicted C. Perceival’s parameters that had proposed r=8 that would force miners to use more RAM, theoretically curtailing ASIC’s dominance of the network.